devongarde/ssc/README.txt

+NOTE
+SSC can be run in a CGI environment.
+This is intended for use with OpenBSD's native httpd web server (https://man.openbsd.org/httpd.8).
+You are reminded that SSC is pre-alpha software.
+Do NOT expose it to untrusted data sources, such as the open web, without taking serious precautions.
+SSC probably has more bugs than the Creator's Ultimate All-Beetle Extravaganza (J.B.S.
+Haldane, apocryphal : "[the Creator has] an inordinate fondness for beetles.").

 Notes on folder names:
 - recipe: a nod to Vernor Vinge's "A Fire Upon the Deep"
 - tea: without tea, nothing works / builders' tea